Table of Contents

 The human immunodeficiency virus (HIV) attacks the body’s immune system.
 A healthy immune system is what keeps you from getting sick.

-When HIV damages your immune system, you are more likely to get sick from bacteria and viruses.
+When HIV damages your immune system, you are more likely to get sick from bacteria, fungi, and viruses.
 It is also harder for your body to fight off these infections when you do get them, so you may have trouble getting better.

 Symptoms of HIV

 When first infected with HIV, you may not experience any symptoms.
 More often, though, you’ll have flu-like symptoms, including:

 As the disease progresses, symptoms may appear and/or get worse.
 This may take time.
 Some people who have HIV do not begin experiencing symptoms for up to 10 years.
 When symptoms do appear, they can include:

 - Swollen lymph nodes (lymph glands)

 - Unintended weight loss

 HIV can only be passed from person to person through infectious body fluids, such as blood, semen, and vaginal fluid.